logo for rowmaps web site rowmaps

 GeoJSON files containing the public rights of way of Hampshire

 The council of Hampshire provide a web page from where you can download an ESRI shape file that contain details of their public rights of way.
-The council also provides information about their public rights of way on an online map.
-It may be that their map uses more up-to-date information.

 An authority's Definitive Map is the authoritative source of their rights of way.
 The details of the public rights of way network contained in an authority's data are for information only, and are an interpretation of the Definitive Map, not the Definitive Map itself, and should not be relied on for determining the position or alignment of any public right of way.
 For legal purposes, an authority's data does not replace their Definitive Map.
 And changes may have been made to the Definitive Map that are not included in their data.
 The authority's data contains Ordnance Survey data © Crown copyright and database right 2024.
 Attempting to view this data with more detail than 1:10000 may produce an inaccurate rendering of the route of a public right of way.